If energy needs to be saved, there are good ways to do it.

 They are versatile with dimmers and sensors, are quick to come on in the cold, and are particularly easy to make bright, including in small sizes - hence the particular irony of early bans on 100W type bulbs.

-Note that the complaints of elderly people about dim "energy saving" bulbs is particularly understandable since eye lenses yellow with age, making them absorb the greater blue light component of such bulbs, and therefore those replacement bulbs appear (even) dimmer than they do for younger people.
+The complaints of elderly people about dim "energy saving" bulbs is particularly understandable since eye lenses yellow with age, making them absorb the greater blue light component of such bulbs, and therefore those replacement bulbs appear even dimmer, coming on top of the ageing process which itself increases the need for bright light.

 More on the usefulness of incandescents: http://ceolas.net/#li5x